Sergei holding open wallet containing a Meerkat family portrait

 Complete the application

-Once you’ve found the right offer, click through to your new provider and apply – it should only take a few minutes.
+Once you’ve found an account you want to switch to, click through to your new provider and apply – it should only take a few minutes.

-Under the Current Account Switch Service, most providers will handle this for you.
-They’ll transfer your money and any Direct Debits to your new bank, tell your employer to switch your salary payment and close your old account.
-Do check this with your new bank, though – if it isn’t part of the switch scheme, you may be responsible for some of the process.
+Do check this with your new bank, though.
+If it isn’t part of the switch scheme, you may be responsible for some of the process.

 When you open any bank account, you’ll need to give your new provider certain information, like ID and proof of address.
 Your new bank is also likely to carry out a credit check on you.